Apr 01, 2026

 1. Reduce demand for road freight (perhaps by shifting it to marine or rail)

-2. Reduce the mass of freight or the distance it must travel (already a major consideration in logistics)
+2. Reduce the mass of freight or the distance it must travel (not easy, these are already major logistics cost drivers)

 3. Reduce use of fossil fuels for heavy-duty vehicle applications (use other fuels, energy sources)